 All-day trip: Alternative 1 – Amari

-In the area, discover the different villages that surround the Amari Valley where you’ll be able to experience the traditions of the island, talk with the friendly locals, and enjoy a unique lunch in any village taverna.
+In the area, discover the different villages to experience the traditions of the island, talk with the friendly locals, and enjoy a unique lunch in a village taverna.

-Take a few minutes to discover the small village of Thronos as well as the tiny Byzantine church with ancient frescoes.
-A walk in the valley will reward you with unique views of the island.
+Take a few minutes to discover the small village of Thronos as well as its tiny Byzantine church with ancient frescoes.
+A walk in the valley will reward you with unique landscapes.

 All-day trip: Alternative 2 – Patsos Gorge

-As you probably know already, the island of Crete is famous for the high number of gorges that cross its three mountain ranges.
-In the region of Rethymnon, the beautiful Patsos Gorge, also known as Saint Anthony Gorge, is a great place for a day trip in the area.
+As you probably know already, the island of Crete is famous for the many gorges that cross its three mountain ranges.
+In Rethymnon, the beautiful Patsos Gorge, also known as Saint Anthony Gorge, is a great place for a day trip.

-Considered rather easy to hike, Patsos can be a great outdoor adventure for people of all ages.
-It’s impressive lush landscape as well as the several natural water sources make it a fantastic place to explore in the area.
+Considered rather easy to hike, Patsos is a great outdoor adventure for all ages.
+Its impressive lush landscape and the several natural water sources make it a fantastic place to explore.